nepenth/knowledge-base/README.md

 ### Data Engineering <a name="data-engineering"></a>
-The Data Engineering category provides guidance on designing, building, and maintaining large-scale data systems, covering topics such as big data, data integration, and storage systems.
-This category includes subcategories that delve into specific aspects of data engineering, including data modeling, pipeline architecture and design, and stream processing.
+The Data Engineering category provides technical guidance on designing, building, and managing large-scale data systems, covering topics such as big data, data integration, and data storage.
+This category includes subcategories on data modeling, pipeline architecture and design, stream processing, and more, to help engineers develop scalable and efficient data solutions.
 *Subcategories: Big Data, Data Integration, Data Modeling, Data Pipeline Architecture, Data Pipeline Design, Data Storage Systems, Stream Processing*
 *Items: 8*